ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Results and Discussion

 \subsection{Baselines}

-For TTS guidance, we compare inference with and without applying ParaSpeechCLAP guidance.
-For retrieval and classification: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item \textit{Random Projection}: Our ParaSpeechCLAP architecture with pretrained encoder weights and random projector weights. \item \textit{ParaCLAP}~\cite{jing2024paraclapgenerallanguageaudio}: An existing speech-prompt model trained on MSP-Podcast that contains a $6$-tag subset of ParaSpeechCap's rich situational tags and none of its intrinsic tags. \item \textit{ParaCLAP-PSC}: The ParaCLAP model finetuned on ParaSpeechCaps.
-This baseline isolates the contribution that the ParaSpeechCaps data has on our ParaSpeechCLAP models. \item \textit{VoxProfile-Voice Quality}~\cite{feng2025voxprofilespeechfoundationmodel}: An existing speech classifier (classification head over a WavLM~\cite{chen2022wavlm} encoder) trained on the human-annotated intrinsic-tag subset of ParaSpeechCaps.
+For TTS guidance, we compare inference with and without ParaSpeechCLAP guidance.
+For retrieval and classification: \begin{itemize}[nolistsep,noitemsep,leftmargin=*] \item \textit{Random Projection}: Our ParaSpeechCLAP architecture with pretrained encoder weights and random projector weights. \item \textit{ParaCLAP}~\cite{jing2024paraclapgenerallanguageaudio}: An existing speech-prompt model trained on MSP-Podcast, which contains a $6$-tag subset of ParaSpeechCaps' rich situational tags and none of its intrinsic tags. \item \textit{ParaCLAP-PSC}: The ParaCLAP model fine-tuned on ParaSpeechCaps.
+This baseline isolates the contribution of the ParaSpeechCaps data to our ParaSpeechCLAP models. \item \textit{VoxProfile-Voice Quality}~\cite{feng2025voxprofilespeechfoundationmodel}: An existing speech classifier (classification head over a WavLM~\cite{chen2022wavlm} encoder) trained on the human-annotated intrinsic-tag subset of ParaSpeechCaps.
 We only evaluate this model for intrinsic-tag classification as it cannot be used for situational tags or retrieval. \end{itemize}